 This post may contain affiliate links.
 Please read our disclosure policy.

 Instant Pot Elderberry Syrup is a wonderful, earthy and sweet syrup.
-It is believed to be a great antioxidant, and a natural remedy for warding off colds and the flu!
-Pressure cooker Elderberry Syrup has ingredients to enhance the flavor, and they also have potential health benefits.
-It tastes great!
+It is believed to be a great antioxidant, and a possible natural remedy for warding off colds and the flu.
+This Pressure cooker Elderberry Syrup recipe has extra aromatic ingredients to enhance the flavor.
+Easy to make from dried or fresh elderberries, and it tastes great!

 Small bottle of Elderberry Syrup with tap tied with twine on a wooden board with dried elderberries